m6code/reactjs_tutorial_for_beginners_youtube/README.md

 - A regular component does not implement the shouldComponentUpdate method.
 It always returns true by default
 - A pure component implements shouldComponentUpdate with a shallow prop and state comparism.
 - Prevents unnecessary render and gives a perfromance boost.

+## Memo
+- Memo is to functional component what Pure Component is to class based component.

+## Refs
+- Refs makes it possible to access DOM nodes directly within react.